frankiearzu/DSMTools/EdgeTx_Firmware/readme.md

 The firmware was compiled from a local branch: https://github.com/frankiearzu/edgetx/tree/v2.8.1_TextGen

-- TextGen:  official 2.8.1 + TextGen Change
-- GPSFix5:  official 2.8.1 + TextGen + Spektrum GSP support (have been flying with it since March 3,2023 without any problem)
+- TextGen + Spektrum GPS:  Official EdgeTX 2.8.3 includes the Spektrum GPS fixes as well as TextGen (for Avian ESC programming).
+No need to use the custom version any more.
 - Others:  Experimenting with new sensors (custom for some friends with the sensors before make the change officical).